 - Improve the quality and availability of training for healthcare professionals across the UK

 - Improve the quality and availability of post reproductive care for women across the UK

 - Develop medical education expertise to support CPD

 The OTA Lead will be working closely alongside a new working group for the OTA and members of the Education and Training team who will support the group to oversee the regular review of the OTA’s question bank.

-If you are interested in applying for either the lead role or the group member role, please complete the online form and attach a copy of your CV.
+If you are interested in applying to become the OTA working group lead, please complete the online form and attach a copy of your CV.

-The deadline for applications for the OTA Lead role or to join the OTA Working Group is by midnight on the 23 February.
+The deadline for applications for the OTA working group Lead role is midnight on Tuesday 14 April.